combustion-inc/combustion-documentation/probe_ble_specification.rst

 packets, otherwise it will transmit Unconnectable advertising packets.

 The probe's advertising interval is dependent on its mode of operation.
-While in Instant Read mode, the probe has an advertising interval of TBD.
+While in Instant Read mode, the probe will advertise with a pattern of 100ms, 100ms and 50ms delay between messages, repeating every 3 advertisements.
 Otherwise, the probe has an advertising interval of 250ms.

 The format of the Advertising packet and scan response are shown in the following tables.